MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ### CREATE [NONCLUSTERED] COLUMNSTORE INDEX

-Create an in-memory, nonclustered, columnstore index on a rowstore table stored as a heap or clustered index.
+Create a nonclustered columnstore index on a rowstore table stored as a heap or clustered index.
 The index can have a filtered condition, and doesn't need to include all of the columns of the underlying table.
 The columnstore index requires enough space to store a copy of the data.
 You can update the index, and it's updated as the underlying table is changed.
-The nonclustered, columnstore index on a clustered index enables real-time analytics.
+The nonclustered columnstore index on a clustered index enables real-time analytics.

 #### *index_name*